MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-security-get-started.md

 ## Configure backup encryption

 SQL Server has the ability to encrypt the data while creating a backup.
 By specifying the encryption algorithm and the encryptor (a certificate or asymmetric key) when creating a backup, you can create an encrypted backup file.
-The following are the supported encryption options:

--   **Encryption Algorithm:** The supported encryption algorithms are: AES 256, AES 192, and AES 128.
-(Triple DES is deprecated.)

--   **Encryptor:** A certificate or asymmetric Key

 > [!WARNING]
 >  It is very important to back up the certificate or asymmetric key, and preferably to a different location than the backup file it was used to encrypt.
 Without the certificate or asymmetric key, you cannot restore the backup, rendering the backup file unusable.